 Wastewater Boston Harbor Project \$3,518,204 Nov-01 BHP constructed to minimize the pollution of Boston Harbor.
 The new Deer Island Primary and Secondary Treatment Facilities are the largest components of the Project to comply with the requirements of the federal Clean Water Act and to improve the harbor for recreational and commercial uses.
 S.101 Wastewater \$7,516 Dec-93 Construction of system to provide accurate flow data.
 Metering S.102 Quincy Pump \$25,908 Sep-03 Constructed 3 new pumpstation and rehabbed force mains to ensure Facilities continuous pumping to treatment facilitities.
-S.103 Hingham Pump Station \$3,027 Apr-92 Elimination of untreated sewage discharges.
-S.105 New Neponset \$30,300 Jul-96 Relief facilities to correct structural and hydraulic deficiencies in the Valley Relief Sewer , , New Neposet Valley Interceptor Sewer System.
+S.103 Hingham Pump \$3,027 Apr-92 Elimination of untreated sewage discharges.
+Station S.105 New Neponset \$30,300 Jul-96 Relief facilities to correct structural and hydraulic deficiencies in the Valley Relief Sewer New Neposet Valley Interceptor Sewer System.
 S.106 Wellesley \$64,359 Jan-96 Construction of a replacement sewer and rehabilitation of sections of Extension existing sewer lines to alleviate capacity restraints, improve the water Replacement Sewer quality of the Charles River, protect aquifers, and reduce back-ups in Needham and Dedham.
 S.107 Framingham \$47,856 Sep-04 Installation of a new force main and gravity sewer and construction Extension Relief of a new pumpstation.
 Sewer S.108 Alewife Brook \$1,455 May-95 Replacement of equipment, construction of building addition and Parkway Pump Station wetwell modifications.
 Rehabilitation S.110 East Boston \$48,304 Jan-93 Constructed to eliminate sewage back-ups.
-Pump Facilities Φ1 14 00 S.111 Bremen Street -\$1 Mar-90 Evaluation of current siphon condition and development of a system Siphon Replacement \$22.520 A 02 for improved waste disposal.
+Pump Facilities S.111 Bremen Street -\$1 Mar-90 Evaluation of current siphon condition and development of a system Siphon Replacement for improved waste disposal.
 S.112 Charlestown \$32,529 Apr-93 New 93 mgd pump station to increase pumping efficiency and Pump Station eliminate overflows to the Mystic River.
-Replacement 0.410 07 Elimination of annih anna and action in a CC and in an action in S.115 Reading Pump \$412 Sep-87 Elimination of surcharges, reduction in staff requirements, and Station Replacement correction of safety hazards. and Extension Relief Sewer 0.1 G 00 S.117 Slade's Siphon \$1 Sep-88 Elimination of seawater inflows and sewage overflows.
+Replacement S.115 Reading Pump \$412 Sep-87 Elimination of surcharges, reduction in staff requirements, and Station Replacement correction of safety hazards. and Extension Relief Sewer S.117 Slade's Siphon \$1 Sep-88 Elimination of seawater inflows and sewage overflows.